Eastern Massasauga Rattlesnake

-Cryptic patterns and coloration serve to break up the shape of the Massasauga snake to better disguise it in vegetation, rocks, leaves, and shadows.
-The massasauga can remain undetected with the help of its pattern, even at close range.
+Cryptic patterns and coloration serve to break up the shape of the eastern massasauga rattlesnake to better disguise it in vegetation, rocks, leaves, and shadows.
+The eastern massasauga can remain undetected with the help of its pattern, even at close range.
 The heat sensitive pits between the eyes and the nostrils are unique to pit vipers.

-DESCRIPTION: The eastern massasauga (Sistrurus c. catenatus) is a small to medium sized rattlesnake, with adults typically reaching lengths of approximately 18 to 30 inches.
+DESCRIPTION: The eastern massasauga (Sisrurus catenatus) is a small to medium sized rattlesnake, with adults typically reaching lengths of approximately 18 to 30 inches.
 The general appearance of the eastern massasauga can vary, with some individuals having brown blotches on a gray background and others being almost completely black in color.
 The presence of a rattle on the end of the tail distinguishes it from all other snakes in its Indiana range (although juvenile specimens may have a very small, undeveloped rattle which may be difficult to see).

 STATUS: The contiguous range of the eastern massasauga reaches from eastern Missouri, north to Wisconsin and eastward to southern Ontario and western Pennsylvania.
 Isolated populations occur in central Missouri and western New York.
 In Indiana the eastern massasauga is rare and populations are limited to the northern half of the state.
 It is listed as an endangered species in Indiana, and is Federally threatened.